drohmer/CSE104/A_html_css/02_css_basic/readme.md

 Every time a new code has to be tested, you need to re-create a new HTML (with its header) and CSS file.
 This may be cumbersome when trying many possibilities.

-You may use some web tools such as [Code Pen](https://codepen.io/) allowing to quickely check HTML/CSS content if you want.
+You may use some web tools such as [Code Pen](https://codepen.io/) allowing to quickly check HTML/CSS content if you want.

-Keep however in mind, that you should only use such tools, when you are already able to create yourself html and css file from scratch.
+Keep, however, in mind that you should only use such tools, when you are already able to create yourself html and css file from scratch.